Doctors say Americans are trying to catch COVID on purpose

 MEMPHIS, Tenn. — With the spread of the Omicron variant and more people getting sick, doctors said there is a likelihood you will get COVID too.

-“It’s a very contagious situation that a lot of people are likely to get this,” Infectious Disease Specialist Dr. Threlkeld said, “which is why it’s been so important for people to have the vaccine and be protected from it.”
+“It’s a very contagious situation that a lot of people are likely to get this,” Infectious Disease Specialist Dr. Steve Threlkeld said, “which is why it’s been so important for people to have the vaccine and be protected from it.”

 However, that news has some people doing the unthinkable: trying to catch COVID before they even catch it.
 Across the country, there are reports of American trying to catch the virus on purpose so they can speed up the process of potentially testing positive.

-“It would be very, very poor judgement to just sort of put yourself in the pat of that train,” Dr. Threlkeld said.
+“It would be very, very poor judgement to just sort of put yourself in the path of that train,” Dr. Threlkeld said.
 “Then, you don’t even know where it is and how fast it’s going, and so I think it’s very, very frustrating to watch people do that.”

 And getting COVID does not mean you can not test positive for it again.